Subtitle translation

 Upload your subtitle file

-Drag and drop or click to upload an SRT, VTT, or ASS file from your device.
+Drag and drop or click to upload an SRT, VTT, ASS, or SSA file from your device.

 2. 2

 Select your target language and click Translate.
-The AI processes your subtitle file while keeping all timestamps intact.
+The AI processes subtitle text while keeping all timestamps intact.

 3. 3